 Research shapes students into critical and analytical thinkers.
 TU’s Department of Sociology offers endless possibilities for students to step outside their world and research the unknown.
-From examining the lives of undocumented immigrants to delving into the misconceptions of a liberal arts degree, our students ask the tough questions to discover meaningful truths about their subjects and themselves.
+From examining the lives of undocumented immigrants and delving into other misconceptions, our students ask the tough questions to discover meaningful truths about their subjects and themselves.

 This year, seven students presented papers at the TU Research Colloquium: Daniela Rosales, Hannah Vissers, Colleen Yoder, Anna Rouw, Maureen Haynes (pictured left to right), Abbey Marino and Megan Lowry (not pictured).